 When working in a lab, it’s easy to get overwhelmed by excessive workloads.
 Clinical labs are regularly inundated with patient specimens, while biomedical research often requires large-scale experiments involving hundreds to thousands of samples, with multiple steps per assay.
-Here are some tips to help you cope with high-volume assignments as well as the stress that can come with them.
+Here are some tips to help you cope with high-volume assignments, and ways of dealing with the stress that can come with them.

 Planning ahead and implementing systems to avoid errors in the lab is a great first step to minimizing the everyday stress of processing large batches of samples and performing multiple concurrent assays.
 The most effective way for your lab to stay organized is using a laboratory information management system (LIMS).
 A LIMS will allow you to manage your entire lab’s workflow, including assigning tasks and scheduling times for equipment.
 You can also manage inventory, so you won’t have to worry about running low on reagents, by tracking and tracing samples as they’re processed, making it easier to monitor large collections of specimens and reagents.
 To do this, barcode or radio-frequency identification (RFID) labels are crucial; they’re needed to accurately track each sample as it’s processed, as well as all items from your inventory as they’re either used or stored away.
 Remember to always apply labels suitable for the environment they will encounter.
 For example, cryogenic labels will ensure you don’t have to worry that you might open your liquid nitrogen tank, only to find your labels floating, with boxes full of unlabeled tubes.
 For histology slides, chemical-resistant labels that withstand organic solvents like xylene and histological stains should be used to prevent your printout from being smudged or removed entirely, while heat-resistant labels can be used for containers that require sterilization, without the fear of the labels detaching from the high humidity and heat.
 When choosing a printing method, thermal-transfer printers are the optimal choice, as they offer the greatest resistance against harsh solvents and extreme temperatures.